-I maintain an active research agenda and have work published in or forthcoming from Global Media and Communication, International Review of Information Ethics, Big Data & Society, Philosophy & Technology, The SAGE Encyclopedia of the Internet, communication +1, MediaTropes, Communication Booknotes Quarterly, Canadian Journal of Communication, Dialogue: Canadian Philosophical Review, Platform, Journal of French and Francophone Philosophy, Deleuze Studies, and Systema.
-I've also provided media outlets with commentary and am available for interviews and consultations.
+I maintain an active research agenda and have work published in or forthcoming from Global Media and Communication, International Review of Information Ethics, Big Data & Society, Philosophy & Technology, Journal of Information, Communication and Ethics in Society, The SAGE Encyclopedia of the Internet, communication +1, Communication Booknotes Quarterly, and the Canadian Journal of Communication, among others.
+I've provided media commentary and am available for interviews and consultations.